NHS fraud 'costing Wales millions'

 There are six experienced investigators in Wales and 20 specialists based in health boards across Wales.

-However Professor Mark Button from the Centre for Counter Fraud Studies believes this is not enough people to tackle a potential £200m problem.
+However, Prof Mark Button from the Centre for Counter Fraud Studies believes this is not enough people to tackle a potential £200m problem.

 He said: "That is clearly not enough staff.
 There needs to be many more staff employed to pursue a wide range of strategies to deal with the problems of fraud in the NHS."